jash777/server-management-dashboard/README.md

 ## Support

-For support, please open an issue on the GitHub repository or contact the maintainer at support@example.com.
+For support, contact  at Twitter @alpha_sec79.